New Research Explains 61% of Multiple Sclerosis Cases

 This is another critical element.

-This is an important principle for optimal health that wouldn't normally recommend for everyone.
+This is an important principle for optimal health that wouldn't be normally recommended for everyone.

 However, I've found that for people with severe autoimmune disease, it's even more important.